Thai language: Initials

-In each cell below, the first line indicates International Phonetic Alphabet (IPA), the second indicates the Thai characters in initial position (several letters appearing in the same box have identical pronunciation).
-The letter ห, one of the two h letters, is also used to help write certain tones (described below).
+In each cell below, the first line indicates International Phonetic Alphabet (IPA), the second indicates the Thai characters in initial position.
+Note that several letters appearing in the same box have identical pronunciation.
+In such cases, one of the letters may serve as the "default", being more common and/or preferred for borrowings from English and such; for example, น in the case of "n" and ส for "s".
+The letter ห, the default "h" letter, is also used to help write certain tones (described below).

 Finals

 Although the overall 44 Thai consonant letters provide 21 sounds in case of initials, the case for finals is different.
 For finals, only eight sounds, as well as no sound, called mātrā (มาตรา) are used.
 To demonstrate, at the end of a syllable, บ (/b/) and ด (/d/) are devoiced, becoming pronounced as /p/ and /t/ respectively.
 Additionally, all plosive sounds are unreleased.
 Hence, final /p/, /t/, and /k/ sounds are pronounced as [p̚], [t̚], and [k̚] respectively.

 Of the consonant letters, excluding the disused ฃ and ฅ, six (ฉ ผ ฝ ห อ ฮ) cannot be used as a final and the other 36 are grouped as following.